-The department offers a major and a minor in Spanish, a minor in German, an elementary/secondary TESL endorsement for education majors, a TESL minor for non-education majors, and a one-year ESL certificate for international students.
+The department offers a major and a minor in Spanish, a major in Translation and Interpretation: Spanish-English, a minor in German, and a one-year ESL certificate for international students.

 A major in Spanish can be used as preparation for teaching, graduate study, library science, foreign language education, comparative literature study, employment in Latin America and for a career in translating and interpreting.
 In conjunction with another major, the Spanish major can lead to enhanced employment possibilities in business, social work, teaching ESL, medical work, travel, missions, the legal profession or library science.
 A Spanish major can also be combined with a secondary education endorsement (see education section in this catalog).